brooookemiller/peloton-data-integrations/README.md

 ### Test the feature script locally

 Now that you have your secrets created and your dependencies installed, it's time to test the real deal.
-(The real deal I'm referring to is the best feature included in this repo, which is to create Google calendar events for your upcoming reserved Peloton classes.)

 Run the below command in your terminal: